slaskawi/vault-poc/README.md

 This persona needs to seal/unseal the barrier.
 In the event of a suspected leakage of keys or tokens, a technician is able to rotate them with the exception of unseal keys.
 This persona does not need the unseal keys or access to encrypted data stored in the barrier.

-#### Developers
+#### Consumers
-Developers are consumers of K-Stash.
-This persona stores secrets into K-Stash with the expectation that they are reasonably secured.
-This persona also expects their applications to retrieve secrets from K-Stash at runtime.
+Consumers, either users or developers are consumers of K-Stash.
+This persona stores and retrieves secrets from K-Stash with the expectation that they are reasonably secured.
+This persona needs read and write access to their encrypted data stored in the barrier.
+This persona does not need the unseal keys, gatekeeper tokens, or access to data owned by other consumers/groups of consumers.

+#### Auditors
+Auditors are consumers of K-Stash.
+This persona views audit logs and may need to inspect the contents of the encrypted data.
+This persona needs read access to all encrypted data stored in the barrier.
+This persona does not need the unseal keys, gatekeeper tokens, or write access to the barrier.

+#### Privileged
+User or automation that need to access to read and write access to all data in the barrier. **NOTE**: This type of use is highly discouraged and should be avoided.
-This persona needs access to encrypted data stored in the barrier.
+This persona needs read and write access to all encrypted data stored in the barrier.
 This persona does not need the unseal keys or gatekeeper tokens.

 ### Storage Backends
 Storage backends should be reasonably secured.
 The compromise of a storage backend alone is not enough to allow for data leakage as the data is encrypted.
 However, with additional information such as unseal keys and/or gatekeeper tokens, it is possible to reconstruct the gatekeeper key which would allow for the decryption of the barrier's keychain and its encryption keys.

-### Keys and Tokens
+### Unseal Keys and Gatekeeper Tokens
 Protection of the gatekeeper key is essential.
 K-Stash never exposes the gatekeeper key directly, but is represented as a set of unseal keys.
 These keys must be kept secure and should not all be kept in the same place.
 A single compromised unseal key is not enough to reconstruct the gatekeeper key.
 Multiple compromised unseal keys could reconstruct the gatekeeper key, which can be used to seal and unseal the barrier and potentially access encrypted data.
 A compromised gatekeeper token cannot reconstruct the gatekeeper key, which makes the the preferred method of sealing and unsealing the barrier.